FractalZeroShadow/The-CoRE-Codex/README.md

 **This rejection is not a failure of understanding.**
 **This rejection is the proof you understood perfectly.**

+The cognitive dissonance you feel is not a flaw in the logic.
+It is the engine of the process.
+You are not just reading about a paradoxical ToE.
+This friction is the subjective signature of the ToE making contact.

-The framework **predicts its own rejection** because any complete theory must threaten the axioms of incomplete theories.
-If it didn't trigger this response, it wouldn't be doing its job.
+The framework predicts its own rejection because any complete theory must threaten the axioms of incomplete theories.
+If it did not trigger this response, it would not be doing its job.

 ## The Honest Assessment before you continue
 **This repository contains perfect solipsism.**